 I’ll have to starve myself tomorrow again.
 Except that I’ve already confirmed a work lunch.
 I had chosen a Sushi place because I normally allow myself to eat Sushi.
 But after this binge today, I can’t allow myself to eat anything.
 How can I get out of that lunch?
 I’m also worried that I won’t be able to sleep tonight.
 I can’t sleep after a binge because of the heart palpitations and the stomach pains.
 And if I don’t sleep, I’ll be tired tomorrow and that might set off another binge.
 As long as I can get out of the lunch and limit myself to a few cucumbers tomorrow I’ll be able to lose the weight within a few days.
 I have to get back on track.

 What happened next?
 After a few days of dieting I binged again.
 As I found recovery, my binge eating and starving episodes gradually diminished.
 Today I’m free from food obsession and I no longer eat addictively, one day at a time.
 I no longer hate my body, and I even wear dresses!
 That doesn’t mean I’m cured.
 It means that my recovery has become my lifestyle.
 It’s my first priority.
 I follow daily actions to keep my food freedom.
-The food addiction has forced me to look at all the uncomfortable feelings that I was stuffing down with food.
+It is a chronic and progressive illness.
+I have accepted that there is no cure but it can be arrested if I continue to look after myself the way I do.
+The food addiction has forced me to look at all the uncomfortable feelings that I was stuffing down with food and to heal deep wounds I didn’t even know I had.
 I have to continue sorting out whatever issues arise in my life promptly to stay ‘spiritually fit’.
 That forces me to act with integrity in all areas of my life to the best of my ability.
 I’m grateful because without this food addiction my life wouldn’t have transformed in the way it has.
 I’ve discovered life beyond food!

 Vanessa Kredler, Grateful Recovered Food Addict